Types of Car Dents and How to Remove Them

 Ding

 When a dent is less than or equal to half an inch in diameter, it is called a ding.
-Ding does not affect the car paint and in some cases, the damage is minor enough to have no impact on the car’s overall appearance.
+Dings often do not affect the car paint and in some cases, the damage is minor enough to have no impact on the car’s overall appearance.

 There are some unconventional ways to repair car dents.
-However, in practice there are two main methods, paintless dent repair (PDR) and traditional dent repair.
+However, in practice, there are two dent repair techniques: Paintless Dent Repair (PDR) and traditional dent repair.

 PAINTLESS DENT REPAIR (PDR)

-In a nutshell, the PDR technique is not only cost-effective but saves time as well.
+In a nutshell, the PDR technique is not only cost-effective but also saves time.

 TRADITIONAL DENT REPAIR